 10. Invest in a portable air conditioner

 Air conditioning is still the best and quickest way to cool down a room.
-But, if your unit is broken or you simply don’t have or don’t want to use your AC, your second best bet is to create as much airflow inside as possible and cycle hot air out of the room.
-That’s why opening windows and strategically placing fans is important.
-Blocking sunlight and reducing humidity also helps the indoor temperature feel a few degrees cooler.
+But, if your unit is broken or you simply don’t have or don’t want to use your AC, your second-best bet is to create as much airflow inside as possible.
+That’s why opening windows, using fans, blocking sunlight, and reducing humidity is important.
+If you’re still hot after all that, it may be time to invest in an air conditioner.
+To help decide which model is the best fit for you and your home, check out Canstar Blue’s best rated air conditioners.